MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **has_hx** - Tells us the account is using our new sync service to help us detect issues caused by our sync service

+- **Session.Duration** - the length of the session in seconds

+- **Session.DurationBucket** - duration length time bucket *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+- **Session.FirstLaunchTime** - first recorded launch time of the app *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+- **Session.State** - the indicator of whether this is the start or end of the session

 #### settings.action

 This event collects the configuration information in settings.
 The data allows us to detect situations where there is possible negative impact on the users’ ability configure app settings, such as notification settings, primary mail account, and configuring the email signature.